brandondube/tai/README.md

 // g.Sec
 ```

-"Greg" is shorthand for Gregorian, the calendar system used by most of the world.
+Gregorian is the calendar system used by most of the world.

 ## Formatting